HR Excellence in Science

 Mentoring at the Biology Centre

-It´s about the support in career development of early career researchers on biology field.
+It´s about the support in career development of researchers on all career levels on biology field.
 This will happen thanks to mediation of contac to mentor, which can come from Biology centre or any other institution in Czech Republic or around the world.

-The mentoring program lasts 10 months and frequency of meetings and online communication is up to you and your mentor.
+The mentoring program lasts for the entire duration of the contract and frequency of meetings and online communication is up to you and your mentor.

 Do you want to join the program and get start your research career?